 However, there are a few things that make the post-COVID-19 world, especially the commercial real estate industry, very different.
-Learn what these differences are so you can be ready for your next commercial real estate project.
+Learn about these differences so you can be ready for your next commercial real estate project.

 Breaking Down Commercial Real Estate

-Commercial real estate can be broken down into categories based on its asset price as well as by the type of property, such as whether it’s for retail, hospitality, industrial, or office use.
+Commercial real estate breaks down into two categories based on its asset price and property type.
+These types include functions such as retail, hospitality, industrial, or office use.

-Different areas of the commercial real estate industry have been affected in different ways during the COVID-19 pandemic and will continue to display different signs of the pandemic.
+COVID-19 has impacted several areas of the commercial real estate market and will continue to display different pandemic indicators.